lfelker/package_capabilities/README.md

 # Installation
 Just run `npm install`

-# Setup
-For the map to work correctly, these environment variables need to be set:

 # Running the website

 Make sure the npm modules are installed and environment variables are set (note: the environment variables may need to be set again if you start a new terminal).